2factorauth/twofactorauth/README.md

 ![Bitcoin Cash](img/logo.png "Bitcoin Cash: A Peer-to-Peer Electronic Cash System")

-The acceptBitcoin.Cash Project
+The acceptBitcoin.Cash Initiative
 ==================

 A community-curated list of sites/merchants that accept [**Bitcoin Cash**](https://www.bitcoincash.org), _a peer-to-peer electronic cash system_ suitable for the digital age, and the future of online commerce.

 Add a site that's not listed, or provide any updates/corrections by submitting a pull request, or [creating an issue](https://github.com/acceptbitcoincash/acceptbitcoincash/issues).
 Learn how to do either by reading [our contribution guidelines](CONTRIBUTING.md).